Sage-Cat/SageStore/docs/Project_Documentation.md

 **SageStoreServer**

-- **Responsibilities**: Initializes the application, orchestrates the startup process, and manages the lifecycle of various components such as APIFacade, BusinessLogic, DatabaseManager, and Mediator.
+- **Responsibilities**: Initializes the application, orchestrates the startup process, and manages the lifecycle of various components such as APIFacade, BusinessLogic, SqliteDatabaseManager, and Mediator.
 - **Purpose**: Functions as the central control unit of the application, coordinating high-level operations and ensuring smooth interaction across different layers for a cohesive system behavior.

 **BusinessLogic**